ISO 9001 Quality Management System

 • • Place yarns in designated order

-• • Insert accessories in protective sleeves
+• • Insert accessories into sleeves or bags

-• • Position instruction card on top
+• • Position instruction card correctly

 • • Perform visual completeness check